Kuhtuhkuh/Kuhtuhkuh/README.md

 - 👋 Hi, I’m K.Takeya!
 - 👀 I’m interested in anything and everything Java!
-- 🌱 I’m currently learning Python and Machine Learning!
+- 🌱 I’m currently learning Python!
 - 📫 How to reach me: k.takeyacpaul@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: My name was a typo that my parents decided to keep!